Skip to content

 Keyword type: Job keyword.

-When using this keyword, consider the following requirements:
+When working with this keyword, the following requirements should be considered:

-• In the needs keyword, you must pass the full name of the matrix job with brackets and variable values, or use the needs:parallel:matrix job keyword
+• In the needs keyword, you must pass the full job name from the matrix with brackets and the variable values, or use the needs:parallel:matrix construct.

 Example